ronanchilvers/ronanchilvers.github.io/content/posts/twelve-duchies/chapter-2-part-1.md

 > UNE Power Level: Comparable
 > UNE Motivation: Undermine Discretion
 >
-> We've already suggested that Camryn is a ranger of some sort.
+> We've already suggested that Camryn is a ranger of some sort so I'll forget about the monk suggestion.
+Unreasonable is interesting though.
 The above descriptions make me think that he is a rather irritating know it all who likes to show off his knowledge.
-I wonder that Tasha has had run-ins with him before?
+I wonder i Tasha has had run-ins with him before?
 >
 > Does Tasha know Camryn quite well?
 Likely - 18 - Yes
 >